 About the Forsythia Festival

 Every May, Cabbagetown residents gather at Wellesley Park to celebrate the official welcoming of Spring.
-This year is no different, and the Cabbagetown Residents Association is pleased to be hosting the 46th annual Forsythia Festival on Sunday May 7, 2017 from 10 a.m. to 4 p.m.
+Mark your calendars for 2018: the Cabbagetown Residents Association is pleased to be hosting the 47th annual Forsythia Festival on Sunday May 6, 2018 from 10 a.m. to 4 p.m.

-Parade: We will gather at the corner of Sumach and Winchester Streets at 10 a.m. and march through the neighbourhood to the beat of the amazing Heavyweights Brass Band.
+Parade: We gather at the corner of Sumach and Winchester Streets at 10 a.m. on the day of the festival and march through the neighbourhood.
+Stay tuned to learn which band will lead the way!

 Dress code: Yellow!
 Dress your strollers, your kids, your pets and yourselves in yellow.
 Be creative.

 Festival at Wellesley Park: The parade ends at Wellesley Park and that’s were the serious fun begins.
 After a short official opening ceremony and welcoming of Spring, activities will begin.
-Dangling doughnuts, bouncy castle, face painting, parachute game, photobooth, crafts, bubbles, bean bags and a new addition this year will be a magic show by Scott Dietrich.
+Previous years have featured dangling doughnuts, bouncy castle, face painting, parachute game, photobooth, crafts, bubbles, bean bags and a magic show by Scott Dietrich.

-Bicycle Tune Up Shop: Another new addition to the Forsythia Festival this year is a “Pop Up Spring Tune Up Shop” sponsored by Cycle Solutions…so be sure to bring your bike by for a check up!
+Bicycle Tune Up Shop: Another new addition to the 2017 Forsythia Festival was a “Pop Up Spring Tune Up Shop” sponsored by Cycle Solutions.

 Festival Queen and King

 Each year, two residents are recognized for their community spirit by being named the Forsythia Festival Queen and King.
 Their Majesties lead the parade (dressed in yellow of course!) and act as ambassadors at the post-parade event in Wellesley Park.
-We are pleased to announce that Trish and Andrew Finkelstein will be our Festival Queen and King for this year’s Forsythia Festival.
-We received multiple nominations for Trish and Andrew with most lauding Trish’s work as a previous board director of the Residents Association and her role as chair of the Forsythia Festival Committee for the past 5 years before leaving the board in June 2016.
+In 2017, Trish and Andrew Finkelstein were our Festival Queen and King.
+We received multiple nominations for Trish and Andrew with most lauding Trish’s work as a previous board director of the Residents Association and her role as chair of the Forsythia Festival Committee for the past five years before leaving the board in June 2016.
 Andrew provided enthusiastic support to Trish and the festival by participating in many of the organizing functions and was nominated to be the “power behind the throne”.

 And remember….
 The festival happens rain or shine.